What To Know About The Wolverine Watchmen, A Far-Right Group Plotting To Attack The Government

 Advertisement

-This isn't the first time the Wolverine Watchman has attempted something like this — the group has a terrifying history of plotting attacks like this.
-According to The Detroit News, the group of men involved in the plot against Whitmer began meeting in June, including at a Second Amendment rally and in a shop basement, in hopes of creating a “self-sufficient” society free from what they see as “unconstitutional state governments.”
+This isn't the first time the Wolverine Watchman has attempted something like this — the group has a terrifying history of plotting attacks.
+According to The Detroit News, the group of men involved in the plot against Whitmer began meeting in June, even attending a Second Amendment rally and congregating in a shop basement.
+Their hope was to create a “self-sufficient” society free from what they see as “unconstitutional state governments.”
 Michigan Assistant Attorney General Gregory Townsend has since called the group “committed to violence” against the government and government officials.

 “Wolverine Watchmen is a relatively new group that was spurred to action specifically by the pandemic and by Whitmer's response to it,” Amy Cooter, a sociology professor and militia expert at Vanderbilt University, told NBC News.